Linuxfabrik/monitoring-plugins/check-plugins/docker-info/README.rst

 Overview
 --------

 Displays system-wide docker or podman information.
-We recommend to run this check every 5 minutes.
+We recommend to run this once a day.

 Installation and Usage